SCLorentz/webChat/README.md

 To start the server, use: `run`, this command will make shure that everything necessary to make this project work is being executed and is working correctly.

 tmp: deno run ./src/frontend/scripts/ts/main.ts

+## fix errors with gcc at the devcontainer!